Zunino's homer helps Rays rally past A's 10-7 in 10 innings – KION546

 The Rays then won it in the 10th against Lou Trivino (0-2), who had a rough outing in his first game back after a two-week stint on the COVID-19 list.

 Diaz drove in Harold Ramirez with a drive to right-center to open the 10th.
-Isaac Paredes broke it open with a two-run single and scored on Margot’s triple.
-Zunino added an RBI single as the Rays scored five times off Trivino to seal their fourth series win in their past five series.
+Isaac Paredes broke it open with a two-run single and scored on Manuel Margot’s triple.
+Zunino added an RBI single as the Rays scored five times off Trivino to seal their fourth series win in their past five.

+“We’ve grinded through some series and some games it feels like basically all season long,” manager Kevin Cash said.
+“But this is a feel-good win that you’re able to come out on top coming back.
+Whatever this month has told us, the guys haven’t changed their thought process whatsoever.
+It’s a very similar group that knows that they’re capable of doing special things on any given night.”

 Andrew Kittredge (2-0) pitched a perfect ninth for the win.